A Cry for Help: The Tracey Thurman Story: Plot

 After the divorce is finalized, he shows up again, and Tracey calls the police in hopes that they will see him threatening her and arrest him.
 Tracey hides in the house and waits for the police but, after some time, eventually comes out after Buck threatens to break in.
 He demands Tracey to stop the divorce, but she refuses.
 When the police officer finally arrives, Buck pulls out a knife and stabs her numerous times and cuts her face and throat.
 He goes into the house and grabs C.J., as Tracey lies in a pool of blood.
 Buck continuously kicks and stomps on Tracey’s body, but the police officer does not intervene.
 More officers arrive, along with an ambulance, and Buck is eventually arrested, while Tracey is taken to the hospital.

 In the hospital, Tracey's lawyer, Burton Weinstein, together with Tracey's sister, discuss filing a civil lawsuit against the Torrington police department for failing to protect her.
 Tracey suffers debilitating injuries from the attack and spends several months learning to walk again.
 Buck is sentenced to 20 years in prison with the possibility of parole in 1991.
 Tracey is apprehensive about the possibility of his parole, knowing that upon his release, he would be coming after her.
 However, Weinstein is able to keep Tracey focused on the lawsuit.
 Following the civil suit trial, the jury rules in favor of Tracey, finding that her rights were violated, and she is awarded $2,300,000.
 She is also granted a permanent restraining order against Buck, and he will not be allowed to contact C.J. or Tracey for the rest of their lives.
 Happy with the decision, she hugs Weinstein.
-In real life, Tracey was remarried to Michael Motuzick and get divorce to Buck; Michael was granted permission to adopt C.J. so the family could build their lives together.
+In real life, Tracey was remarried to Michael Motuzick and gets divorced from Buck.
+Michael was granted permission to adopt C.J. so the family could build their lives together.